MatteoSaccardi/TemplaTeX/README.md

 ## Installation

-The latest version of the package can be installed using `pip` directly from the github server
+The latest version of the package can be installed using `pip` directly from the github server.

 ```bash
 pip install -U git+https://github.com/MatteoSaccardi/templatex.git@main